-World Environment Day celebrates global efforts to increase and encourage awareness and action for the protection of our environment!
-We decided to talk to the Freight Farms team about how they make a small contribution to preserving the environment every day.
-Read all about their easy lifestyle choices and the environmental ills they hope to overcome.
+We talk to the Freight Farms team about how they make a small contribution to preserving the environment every day.
+Read about their easy lifestyle tweaks and the environmental ills they hope to overcome.

 Have you accidentally killed every plant you’ve ever tried to grow?
 Don’t worry, you’re not alone.
 But now you can put your plant woes behind you with our comprehensive guide to growing anything, both traditionally and hydroponically!